DemocracyandCapitalismLab/GlobalCapitalismIndex/docs/gci_data_dictionary.md

 **`n_obs_vars`** in a subindex file counts how many of that subindex's underlying datasets were observed for that country-year.
-The maximum never reaches the full dataset count in the rightmost column above, because no country-year has every dataset present: sources enter and exit the panel across 2009–2025, and the adaptive PCA estimates within temporal periods using only the variables available in each.
+The maximum never reaches the full dataset count in the rightmost column above, because no country-year has every dataset present, as sources enter and exit the panel across 2009–2025 and the adaptive PCA estimates within temporal periods using only the variables available in each.
 Low values indicate a score built on thin information and should be read alongside the confidence interval.

-Neither column is a quality score.
-Use it as a coverage flag — for instance, dropping observations below a threshold as a robustness check, or weighting by interval width.

 ## Missing values

 Missing values are empty fields.
-They are **not** zeros: several subindices have legitimate scores at or near 0.00, so treating blanks as zeros will corrupt any analysis.
-Both pandas and R read empty CSV fields as `NA` by default.
+They are **not** zeros.
+Several subindices have legitimate scores at or near 0.00, so treating blanks as zeros will corrupt any analysis.